Topic

 The role of the foreign service missions

-If such control uncovers findings or nonconformities that have a bearing on the assessment of whether the document is genuine, the foreign service missions must state this in the same way as with findings made in connection with Minimum ID Controls.
-The report must also state whether the document has been presented to the regional ID expert or other with second or third-line competence in document control.
+If the foreign service mission identifies findings or deviations that have a bearing on the assessment of whether the document is genuine, this must be registered in accordance with Appendix 2 "Avviksliste for identitetsdokumenter".
+If it is not sufficient to register findings or deviations in the ID clarification system; the findings must be disclosed in a report.
+The report must also state whether the document has been presented to the regional ID expert or others with second or third-line document control expertise.

 4.2.1 The role of the police